tonghuikang/blog/_posts/2026-05-15-coding-interaction.md

 #### **Steering**

 *What it is.*
-The agent is already working - writing code, running commands, producing a prototype.
+The agent is already working - it has drafted the button, wired up the export handler, and is running a first export to see the output.
-Halfway through, you notice the wrong approach.
+Halfway through, you notice it has wired the button to the wrong dashboard.
 You type a correction into the chat box.
-Your message is queued until the next tool boundary, and by then the agent may have wasted compute on the wrong hypothesis.
+Your message is queued until the next tool boundary, and by then the agent has wasted compute on the wrong dashboard.
 The agent has only one output stream, so its thinking and its user-facing output share it.
 You see file operations and tool calls but no acknowledgment that you exist - the agent feels like it is stonewalling you.
-You cannot interrupt the agent's chain of thought either.[^interrupt-cot] To steer, you have to restart everything.
+You cannot interrupt the agent's chain of thought either.[^interrupt-cot] To steer, you have to restart from your correction.
-The main agent abandons its trace and starts from your message.
-Any subagents it spawned have to be killed and re-spawned with new instructions, losing the context they had built up.
+The main agent abandons its trace, and any Explore subagents that were still mapping the wrong dashboard's data layer have to be killed and re-spawned with the right dashboard in mind, losing the context they had built up.

 *What it should be.*
 You send a course correction mid-flight - the agent is wiring the button to the wrong dashboard, or you remember that some of the columns are internal-reference IDs that the end user does not care about.